versionone/VersionOne.SDK.Java.APIClient/README.md

 The delete operation returns the Oid, with the new Moment, of the deleted asset.
 Future current info queries will automatically exclude deleted assets from results.

-Currently, there is no support for undeleting a deleted asset.
+> Currently, there is no support for undeleting a deleted asset.

 ### How to close a Story asset

-Get the Inactivate operation from the IMetaModel, and use IServices to execute it against a story Oid.
+Get the Inactivate operation from the **IMetaModel**, and use **IServices** to execute it against a story Oid.

 ```java
 public Asset CloseAsset() throws Exception {